glideroggan/dream/readme.md

 # BUGS
+- do new transfers not update the account-widget?
 - need to update net worth after account and transaction changes
 - when you add the swish widget, you can't remove it until you reload, or switch page
 - dismiss the search result with esc